The 2022 Guide to State Park Camping Reservations in All 50 States

 Washington

-The Evergreen State’s park system offers reservations online or by calling up to 9 months in advance of the start date of your stay, beginning at 7 a.m.
+Washington’s state’s park system offers reservations online or by calling 888-226-7688 up to 9 months in advance of the start date of your stay, beginning at 7 a.m.
 Pacific Time.
-They have a somewhat complicated system of which parks accept reservations and when, so it’s best to do your research before finalizing your plans.
+In general, campsites are reservable for arrival dates between mid-May and mid-September.
+However, there are some campgrounds (or specific sites) that have extended seasons or offer year-round camping—do your research before finalizing your plans.

 Reservations: Washington State Parks